Utility Billing Trends

 Obstacles facing municipalities in 2025 include:

-Utility billing is more than a back-office function — it has become a critical touchpoint that reflects a commitment to transparency, customer service and operational excellence.
-With input from our experts, Muni-Link has developed a modern, streamlined payment collection solution that can help municipalities accelerate productivity, enable high-level data security and provide exceptional service.
+Utility billing is more than a back-office function — it has become a critical touchpoint that reflects a commitment to transparency, customer service, and operational excellence.
+With input from our experts, Muni-Link has developed a modern, streamlined payment collection solution that can help municipalities accelerate productivity, enable high-level data security, and provide exceptional service.

-Our cloud-based utility billing software enables municipalities and local counties to manage customer accounts and billing processes digitally and in one place.
+Our cloud-based utility billing software enables municipalities and local counties to manage customer accounts and billing processes digitally in one place.
 Visit Muni-Link Account Central to effortlessly monitor contact information and payments from one screen.